Home » Recipes » Breakfast » Oatmeal » Blueberry Banana Baked Protein Oatmeal

 Tips for Success

 • Mash the banana well.
-A few chunks are okay, but you want it to be fairly liquid-y before mixing it into the other ingredients.
+A few chunks are okay, but you want it to be fairly smooth before mixing it into the other ingredients.

-• Making individual portions.
+• Make individual portions.
 If you'd like, you can divide the oat mixture into muffin cups and reduce the baking time.

-• Checking for doneness.
+• Check for doneness.
 Unlike traditional oatmeal, baked oats aren’t creamy.
 When the oatmeal is done baking, the center should be set and the edges should be golden brown.

 Overhead view of protein baked oatmeal on plate with fork